Generics in Java: Motivation

-The type parameter String within the angle brackets declares the ArrayList to be constituted of String (a descendant of the ArrayList's generic Object constituents).
-With generics, it is no longer necessary to cast the third line to any particular type, because the result of v.get(0) is defined as String by the code generated by the compiler.
+The type parameter java.lang.String within the angle brackets declares the java.util.ArrayList to be constituted of java.lang.String (a descendant of the java.util.ArrayList's generic java.lang.Object constituents).
+With generics, it is no longer necessary to cast the third line to any particular type, because the result of v.get(0) is defined as java.lang.String by the code generated by the compiler.

-The logical flaw in the third line of this fragment will be detected as a compile-time error (with J2SE 5.0 or later) because the compiler will detect that v.get(0) returns String instead of Integer.
+The logical flaw in the third line of this fragment will be detected as a compile-time error (with J2SE 5.0 or later) because the compiler will detect that v.get(0) returns java.lang.String instead of java.lang.Integer.
 For a more elaborate example, see reference.

 Here is a small excerpt from the definition of the interfaces ' and ' in package ':